StackExchange/dnscontrol/providers/activedir/doc.md

 )

-    //records handled by another provider...
+    // records handled by another provider...
 );
 ```